usegalaxy-au/tools-au/training/TLDR.md

 https://pythonhosted.org/Cheetah/<br>
 https://docs.galaxyproject.org/en/latest/dev/schema.html

-The `<command>` section allows cheetah expressions.
-Cheetah is a templating language which permits useful features like conditional logic and variable injection.
-If we sometimes want to produce an extra history output when the tool is run, we might see something like the following:
+As the `<command>` section needs to be very dynamic, the ***cheetah*** templating language is used.
+This  permits useful features like conditional logic and the variable injection we saw above.

+As an example - if we sometimes want to produce an extra history output when the tool is run based on user input, we might see something like the following:

 ```
 #if $should_produce_summary: